datasciencesg/DSSGWS101/mac-install.md

 # Installing Miniconda3 on Mac

 This guide will mainly be focusing on using the terminal for installation.
+Note that the integration of git with your device will be beyond the scope of this workshop.
+You may ignore `git:(master)` at the front of the working directory.

 ## Download installer